therajat08/rajatblog/content/blog/learning-react-debugging-react-apps.md

     ...
 ```

 Now, when we reload nothing seems to be wrong, but when we type in the text field, error occurs.
 The error message will appear in both inspect window and our webpage.We start looking from the top-most error.
 We get `TypeError: event.input is undefined`.
-So clearly this part needs to be corrected. we can easily search for event documentation to find what properties it has and which one serves our purpose.
+So clearly this part needs to be corrected.
+We can easily search for event documentation to find what properties it has and which one serves our purpose.

 ![](https://ik.imagekit.io/18dkv5g43j/React_udemy/6/simple-error_YDvv1ReRm.png)